 RAM type: DDR3, DDR4 and DDR5, what's the difference?

-Check speed/capacity
+Check the speed/capacity

-Heatsinks don't matter
+Heat sinks don't matter

 Conclusion

 RAM is an essential component of your PC that plays a crucial role in its overall performance.
-By choosing RAM that fits your needs and budget, you're investing in a smoother, more responsive, and more enjoyable computing experience.
+By choosing RAM that suits your needs and budget, you're investing in a smoother, more responsive, and more enjoyable computing experience.